juju/docs/src/en/models.md

 ## Model management

-Common model management tasks are summarized below.
+Common model management tasks are summarised below, in alphabetical order.

-^# View model status

-   Use the `status` command to view the status of a model:

-   `juju status [options] [filter pattern ...]`

-   For command line help and syntax run `juju help status`.

 ^# Add a model